-A number of the Friends of Peachtree Hills Park have been certified by Georgia Adopt-A-Stream (AAS), part of the Watershed Protection Branch of the Georgia Environmental Protection Division, to monitor the health of the section of Peachtree Creek that runs through our park.
-Jeff Kirsch and Ron Loines are currently our resident certified “creek geeks” conducting chemical, bacterial, and visual monitoring and reporting the results on the Georgia Adopt-A-Stream web site.
+Several of the Friends of Peachtree Hills Park have been certified by Georgia Adopt-A-Stream (AAS), part of the Watershed Protection Branch of the Georgia Environmental Protection Division, to monitor a tributary of Peachtree Creek that runs through our park.
+Ron Loines is our resident “creek geek” conducting chemical, bacterial, and visual monitoring and reporting the results on the Georgia Adopt-A-Stream web site.

-You’re invited to visit the web site to see the results of our monitoring and learn about the health of our creek and watershed.
-Our part of Peachtree Creek is in the Upper Chattahoochie watershed and is identified with site ID 2033.
-This brief guide is intended to give you a sense of how to interpret the information we post on the AAS site.
-But feel free to chat with Jeff or Ron anytime with questions or concerns about the health of our creek.
+Visit the web site to see the results of our monitoring and learn about the health of our creek and watershed.
+Our creek is in the Upper Chattahoochie watershed and is identified by site ID 2033.
+This guide below helps you interpret the information we post on the AAS site.

 Chemical monitoring involves testing temperature (air and water), conductivity, pH, and dissolved oxygen.
 Similar to results of lab tests in people, measurements that are way out of normal range are reported for immediate action.
 Otherwise it’s generally more useful to look at trends over a period of several months to take early action before a big problem arises.

-What we look for is the presence of E. coli, a fecal coliform (colony-forming) bacteria that lives peacefully and harmlessly in the intestines of us warm blooded mammals.
-Any E. coli that might be discovered in our creek is directly attributed to the waste of animals.
-So things like sewage spills, failing septic systems, leaky pipes, storm run-off, and so forth cause an increase in the levels of E. coli in a water way.
+Bacterial monitoring looks for the presence of E. coli, a fecal coliform (colony-forming) bacteria that lives harmlessly in the intestines of mammals.
+E. coli discovered in our creek is directly attributed to the waste of animals.
+So things like sewage spills, failing septic systems, leaky pipes, and storm run-off cause an increase in the levels of E. coli in a water way.

 E. coli is measured in terms of colony forming units (CFU) per 100 milliliters of water.
-Ordinarily E. coli is harmless but poses a human (and pet) risk at excessive levels.
-Counts equal to or greater than 1000 cfu/100 ml warrant immediate action and have to be reported immediately to Watershed Management.
+Ordinarily E. coli is harmless but poses a human (and pet) risk at high levels.
+Counts equal to or greater than 1000 cfu/100 ml warrant immediate action and are reported to Watershed Management.

 The table below shows the recommended E. coli standards for recreational waters.
 The levels shown correspond to an acceptable risk level of 8 people out of 1000 getting sick.